rancher/rancher-docs/docs/api/workflows/users.md

 testuser
 ```

-## Group membership refresh request
+## Refreshing the group membership

-The `GroupMembershipRefreshRequest` resource is used to trigger an update of group memberships for users, typically relevant
+The `GroupMembershipRefreshRequest` resource is used to trigger an update of group memberships for users.
-when using external authentication providers.
+Note: group membership is only supported for external authentication providers.

 ### For a single user